TRZLedgerFoundation/TrezoaAnchor/tests/lockup/docs/lockups.md

 * Realizer - the program defining if and when vested tokens can be distributed to a beneficiary.

 Together these parameters form a linearly unlocked vesting schedule.
-For example, if one wanted to lock 100 SPL tokens that unlocked twice, 50 each time, over the next year, one would use the following parameters (in JavaScript).
+For example, if one wanted to lock 100 TPL tokens that unlocked twice, 50 each time, over the next year, one would use the following parameters (in JavaScript).

 ```javascript